dmbarbour/glas/docs/GlasNamespaces.md

 ## Hierarchy and Naming Conventions

 The proposed convention in glas systems is that dotted path names like 'foo.bar' are simply long names.
-The '.' is meaningful to the user, but is treated as part of the binary representation of a name.
-This is convenient for most use cases, and it simplifies translations and overrides across module boundaries.
+That '.' is meaningful to the user and perhaps to tools, but it's just one big flat namespace.

-However, we can introduce other syntactic forms to directly access environments or even *Objects* (instantiating them).
+As for use of names to poke into environments (or even objects), we could feasibly provide syntax for that.
+But with '.' taken, not sure what it should look like.
+It might be better to insist users explicitly bind environments or objects into the current namespace to access them, e.g. with a 'using' statement.